SamedhG/sorer/README.md

 When `<val>` in `-len <val>` is greater than 0, then the file is read up until the last complete line.

 After running `make build`, running `make bash` will mount the current the current directory to the docker container and start bash.
 If you want to test any large files, you should do `make build` first, then copy the files into this directory, then run `make bash`.
 Once you're in bash, you can interact with `sorer` as usual:

-E.g.: `./sorer -f sor.txt -from 0 -len 100000 -print_col_idx 0 0`

 # SoR Files